Provenance Notes and Tracings

 |692||1||4||‡a [name] ‡x Binding.|

-If the former owner associated with an armorial binding cannot be identified, make only the final tracing.
+If the former owner associated with an armorial binding cannot be identified, make only the genre/form tracing.

 If a former owner associated with an armorial bookplate can be identified, make the following tracings: